rlsanjose/increading/README.md

 - [ ] Separate completely between code and interface, so it is easier to have multiple/modular interfaces
+    - [ ] Modify material.py and extract.py
+        - [ ] Need functions for updating its values and calling database methods
     - [ ] Create an interface class

 - [ ] Add functionality to open files (materials) during session